-Rice Milk is a white liquid that looks a bit like milk, but which is made from water and cooked rice and has no dairy in it.
+Rice milk is a white liquid that looks somewhat like milk, but which is made from water and cooked rice and has no dairy in it.

 The flavour is slightly-sweet from sugars naturally present in the rice.

 Rice milk production

 Commercial rice milks may be made from cooked rice or rice flour.
 They may be sold in shelf-stable tetra paks on regular shelves, or in cartons in the chiller section of the supermarkets.
 Commercial ones may use a sweetener derived from rice, or other sweeteners such as sugar cane juice, etc. They come in plain and flavoured versions.

 Homemade versions will probably need sweetening to match the heightened sweet taste of commercial ones.

 Though brown rice won’t come out with the same white colour that white rice does, the flavour can be better and more satisfying without additional sweetener.

 Rice milk can curdle in the presence of acids.
 It doesn’t thicken in cooking, like oat milk does.